 Functional currencies of the company's individual entities are the currency of the primary economic environment in which the entity operates.
 Transactions in foreign currencies are translated to the appropriate functional currency at foreign exchange rates that approximate those on the date of the transaction.
-Monetary assets and liabilities denominated in foreign currencies are translated to the appropriate functional currency at foreign exchange rates differences arising on translation are recognized in net earnings.
+Monetary assets and liabilities denominated in foreign currencies are translated to the appropriate functional currency at foreign exchange rates as at the balance sheet date.
+Foreign exchange differences arising on translation are recognized in net earnings.
 Non-monetary assets that are measured in a foreign currency at historical cost are translated using the exchange rate at the date of the transaction.